kgoralski/kotlin-springboot-template/README.md

 CREATE INDEX IF NOT EXISTS booktitleindex ON books(title);
 CREATE INDEX IF NOT EXISTS bookauthorindex ON books(author);
 ```
+You can connect to Cassandra inside docker with http://dbeaver.jkiss.org/download/enterprise/
+Using cassandra/cassandra login/pass to localhost:9042

 #### Intellij IDEA
 - Gradle Kotlin Script :"This sample should work against the latest Kotlin plugin,